cambriz902/KofileAPI/README.md

 - lib: contains our scripts directory.
 - scripts: contains all the scripts we can run in their respective directories.
 - routes: contains directories of all our specific routes and an index.js file to combine and export our routes
-- orders: contains routes for order requests, index.js to combine and export our routes and services directory
+- orders: contains routes for order requests and index.js to combine and export our routes and services directory
 - services:  contains different service objects our routes apis use and utils directory
 - utils: contains functions that are re-usable in our service objects
 - tests: contains all our tests